JanssenProject/jans/.github/ISSUE_TEMPLATE/user-story.md

 #### Priority.

- This allows us to assign a priority to the user story from 1 (Low Priority) to 5 (Very High Priority)
+ This allows us to assign a priority to the user story.
 <details>
 	<summary>Priority</summary>
 	<ul>